Dipole-Mode Spectrum and Hydrodynamic Crossover in a Resonantly Interacting Two-Species Fermion Mixture: Microscopic view on friction

 In the inhomogeneous situation of the trapped mixture, the global friction effect can be understood by considering the sum of the local contributions originating from different regions of the trap.
 While the number densities of the two species, $n_1({\bf r})$ and $n_2({\bf r})$, are local quantities, their relative velocity $\delta \dot{y} = \dot{y}_1-\dot{y}_2$ can be considered as uniform under our basic assumption of two rigid clouds with a relative center-of-mass motion.
 Accordingly, we start with a general ansatz for the position-dependent volume density of the friction force acting between the two species:

-In this way, we define a {\it microscopic friction coefficient} $\gamma({\bf r})$ as a local quantity.
-Our ansatz separates a simple behavior proportional to the position-dependent number densities from other possible effects, For elastic collisions in a thermal gas without degeneracy effects, it is straightforward to show that $\gamma$ is independent of the position.
+{In this way, we define a {\it microscopic friction coefficient} $\gamma({\bf r})$ as a local quantity.
+The basic idea underlying this ansatz is to separate two-body behavior in a thermal gas, which leads to friction proportional to the local number densities, from many-body effects.
+For elastic collisions in a thermal gas without degeneracy effects, it is straightforward to show that $\gamma$ is independent of the position.
 This can be seen from the Boltzmann equation, where position and momentum dependence separate in this case.
-In more complex interaction regimes, $\gamma$ will show a (presumably weak) dependence on position.
-The coefficient $\gamma$ allows us to characterize the {microscopic} physics of interspecies friction, separated from macroscopic properties of the trapped mixture, such as cloud sizes and shapes.
+In principle, the friction coefficient $\gamma$ allows for a characterization of the {microscopic} physics of interspecies friction, separated from macroscopic properties of the trapped mixture, such as cloud sizes and shapes. }

-After integrating Eq.~(\ref{eq:localfriction}) over the volume and introducing the reduced total mass $M_r$ as defined in App.~\ref{app:eqmotion}, we obtain an expression for the global damping rate of the relative motion:
+{ In many-body interaction regimes, $\gamma$ will become position-dependent and we have to take into account the inhomogeneity of the mixture to derive a trap-averaged value $\langle \gamma \rangle$.} After integrating Eq.~(\ref{eq:localfriction}) over the volume and introducing the reduced total mass $M_r$ as defined in App.~\ref{app:eqmotion}, we obtain an expression for the global damping rate of the relative motion:

 We now introduce a general definition for the trap average of any position-dependent quantity $\chi({\bf r})$ as

 where $n_\Omega \equiv \int {\rm d}V n_1 n_2$ is the overlap density (App.~\ref{app:overlap}).
 Applying this definition to $\gamma({\bf r})$, Eq.~(\ref{eq:betavsgamma}) can be rewritten as a relation between the trap-averaged microscopic friction coefficient and the global friction parameter,